cwinge/web-terminal/README.md

 The web app can now be accessed via external_ip:8080 in the browser.

-Starting a Docker Python container in the web app would look like this:
+Starting the custom container in the web app would look like this:

 ![gif](https://raw.githubusercontent.com/cwinge/web-terminal/master/preview.gif)